|

 institutions and scientific centers were created in the

 20-s and 30-s of the past century.
+The first sixteen elected members

 of the Georgian Academy of Sciences worked in two